Early Access

 - Enemy scaling: HP and boss mechanics scale with player count

-- Rest Sites: New Mend (heal ally 30% HP) and Clone (duplicate enchanted cards) actions
+- Rest Sites: New Mend (heal ally 30% HP) action in co-op; cards with the Clone enchantment can also be duplicated at Rest Sites

 Biggest Changes from Slay the Spire 1